jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

+__Reason:__

+It may not be obvious there are nested classes, unless they are put at the top.

 #### No Decisions from Exceptions

 Avoid getting information by catching an exception.
 Prefer getting your information without using exception handling.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>